-11. When was provisional assessment of loss to the DISCOM made : The ADE/DPE inspected the service connection in question on 21.09.2012 and found the seals of the energy meter tampered with.
+- When was provisional assessment of loss to the DISCOM made: The ADE/DPE inspected the service connection in question on 21.09.2012 and found the seals of the energy meter tampered with.
 He got the meter tested in MRT lab on 12.10.2012 in the presence of the representative of the Appellant by name one Sri.
 Zaheeruddin Mohammed.
-The test revealed that a) the seal bits were tampered with b) the incoming and outgoing terminals were disconnected and a thin copper wire(Foreign Material) was inserted through CT Coil.
-Thus the Respondents determined that the Appellant has been intentionally indulging in theft of energy causing loss to the DISCOM.
-The 2nd Respondent ADE/O/Charminar resorted to provisional assessment through his letter dt.15.10.2012 and determined the loss to the DISCOM as Rs 8,940/-.

-12. As already mentioned supra, the provisional assessment was made through letter dt.15.10.2012 as a result of the inspection of the service connection on 21.09.2012, which is within a period of one year and not beyond.
-The contention of the Appellant that since she filed an objection to the provisional assessment, which is not on record and with not even a copy filed by the Appellant, her claim that she felt that the Respondents have accepted her objections and dropped the proceedings, in the face of a case of theft of energy by tampering with the meter, cannot be believed.
-It can be said that this allegation is made only to avoid the consequences of tampering with the meter to reduce recording of the power consumption.
+The test revealed that the seal bits were tampered with and the incoming and outgoing terminals inside the meter were made direct with black color wire.
+Thus the Respondents determined that the Appellant had intentionally indulged in theft of energy causing loss to the DISCOM.
+The 2nd Respondent ADE/O/Charminar resorted to provisional assessment through his letter dt.17.10.2012 and determined the loss to the DISCOM as Rs 12,603/- and the compounding amount as Rs 2000/-. - 12.
+As already mentioned supra, the provisional assessment was made through letter dt.17.10.2012 as a result of the inspection of the service connection on 21.09.2012, which is within a period of one year and not beyond.
+The contention of the Appellant that since she filed an objection to the provisional assessment, which is not on record and with not even a copy filed by the Appellant, her claim that she felt that the Respondents have accepted her objection and dropped the proceedings, in the face of a case of theft of energy by tampering with the meter, cannot be believed.
+It can be said that this allegation is made only to avoid the consequences of tampering with the meter to reduce recording of the power consumption. - 13.
+It is necessary to examine the contention of the Appellant regarding application of S.56(2) of the Electricity Act.